cyberbotics/webots-doc/automobile/scenario-creation-tutorial.md

-## Creation of a real world scenario
+## Scenario creation tutorial

-This small tutorial will explain step by step how to create a real scenario inspired from a real world map and then add traffic using SUMO.
+This small tutorial explains step-by-step how to create a scenario inspired from a real world map and then add traffic using SUMO.

 ### Download the map